Handbook home

 Generic skills

-On completion of this subject students will have gained experience in:
+On completion of this subject, students should have developed the following generic skills: